Gernot Krautberger - stock.adobe

 “The race to the top of the MSP sector is already underway and MSPs will have to develop, innovate and adapt to ever changing technological and business conditions as fast as they can, if they want to keep up,” says Greg Lalle, vp, international sales & strategy at ConnectWise.

 “But in the rush to scale up service delivery, organisations must not lose sight of the fact that building a sustainable and profitable business is also dependent on identifying the right solution strategy and maintaining a strong customer focus," he added.

 The firm found that the pace of change in the market meant that MSPs were finding it difficult to keep on top of customer demands.

-The ConnectWise findings reinforce other channel opinions about the changing state of the market and the potential problems it is causing for MSPs.
+The ConnectWise findings reinforce other channel opinions about the changing state the market and the potential problems it is causing for MSPs.